advancedfx/advancedfx/misc/mirv-script/README.md

 So, we define the behaviour in `mirv.ts`.
 Then we handle messages in `server.ts` and use `client.ts`.

-`mirv` object in `mirv.ts` is inteface from [rust implementation](https://github.com/advancedfx/advancedfx/blob/mirv-script/AfxHookSource2Rs/src/lib.rs).
+`mirv` object in `mirv.ts` is interface from [rust implementation](https://github.com/advancedfx/advancedfx/blob/mirv-script/AfxHookSource2Rs/src/lib.rs).
 Same for `wsConnection`.

+A description of the interface can be found in `./src/types/mirv.d.ts`.